 Who Was John Nash?

-At an early age his family noticed young John Nash had a gift for mathematics.
-By age 19 he had already completed a BS and an MS in mathematics.
+At an early age, John Nash's family noticed that he had a gift for mathematics.
+By age 19, he had already completed a BS and an MS in mathematics.
 During his Ph.D. work at Princeton, Nash made significant progress in the advancement of a branch of mathematics known as “game theory.”
 Though the term game theory may seem trivial, it is not.
 The application of game theory in areas such as economics have revolutionized the fields of industrial organization, monetary policy, and international trade.

 By the age of 30, Nash seemed to have it all, a beautiful wife, a Ph.D. from the prestigious Princeton University, and Fortune magazine had named him one of the rising stars in mathematics.
 Just a year later, his world fell apart as signs of the crippling mental illness, paranoid schizophrenia, began to appear.
 He spent the next three decades in and out of hospitals battling the disease, ultimately regaining his sanity and a place in the annals of mathematics.